 This one has no cash value and expires at the end of the term.
-Note that if you want to renew a term life insurance policy, premiums may increase.
+Note that if you want to renew a term policy, premiums may increase.

 After the term, the policyholder is paid back his or her premiums and may include some expenses.

-This type of is permanent of nature, unlike term life insurance you cannot benefit as a policyholder.
+This type of is permanent of nature, unlike term insurance you cannot benefit as a policyholder.